randomwalk94/academic-kickstart/content/post/random_media_CSU.md

 - Scott Amstrong and C. Smart - Nourrat
 - Book: Nourat - Kuusi - [Amstrong](https://math.nyu.edu/people/profiles/ARMSTRONG_Scott.html)

-Goal: Understand the fluctuations: know what to upscale.
+Goal: Understand the fluctuations: know what to upscale/ Noise is influenced by the physics.